strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 #...
 ```

-The percentage imbalance for a broker is the gap between the current number of partition leaders it holds and the number of partitions which are preferred leaders.
 The first broker in a partition’s list of replicas is known as the preferred leader.
+The percentage leader imbalance for a broker is the ratio between the current number of partitions for which the broker is the _current_ leader and the number of partitions for which it is the _preferred_ leader.
-You can set the percentage to zero to ensure that preferred leaders are always elected.
+You can set the percentage to zero to ensure that preferred leaders are always elected, assuming they are in sync.

 If the checks for rebalances need more control, you can disable automated rebalances.
 You can then choose when to trigger a rebalance using the `kafka-leader-election.sh` command line tool.
 Alternatively, you can [use Cruise Control for Strimzi](https://strimzi.io/docs/operators/latest/using.html#cruise-control-concepts-str) to change partition leadership and rebalance replicas across your Kafka cluster in a more intelligent way.